 - In an episode of Monk, Monk's self-proclaimed biggest fan asks him why doesn't he use his gun during a case.
 When he tells her that he doesn't carry one, she remembers that she made that detail up in a fanfic she wrote about him.

-- Inverted in Parks and Recreation.
+- Averted in Parks and Recreation.
 Ben Wyatt is known to write Star Trek fanfic.